Social Icons

 Directed by Frank Coraci

-Adam Sandler’s cheap shot at a comedy sport movie in the 90s is very annoying, sad not well written and in so ways an insult to the viewer.
+Adam Sandler’s cheap shot at a comedy sports movie in the 90s is very annoying, sad, not well written, and in some ways an insult to the viewer.

-I think at one time even if we don’t want to admit it, there was a place for the kind of comedy that Adam Sandler did in the 90s for this movie, The Waterboy.
-I do not think the woke crowd of today can handle the idea of a character who is being teased day in and out for being slow, obscure, and generally not present.
-Then add the violence that followed this character.
-Some violent acts were done to him, and he was a raging bull enacting violence on others too.
-The fact that this movie was a huge box office success further proves my point, that there was a market for this kind of movie back then and I even bet now.
+I think, at one time, even if we don’t want to admit it, there was a place for the kind of comedy that Adam Sandler did in the 90s, especially in this movie, The Waterboy.
+I don’t think the woke crowd of today could handle the idea of a character who is teased day in and day out for being slow, obscure, and generally not present.
+Then, add the violence that followed this character.
+Some violent acts were done to him, and he was a raging bull, enacting violence on others too.
+The fact that this movie was a huge box office success further proves my point: there was a market for this kind of movie back then, and I’d even bet now.
 The movie made more than ten times its production cost.

-Seeing this movie now that I have seen better comedies, well written and well-crafted, this movie is not going to be one of those fun memories of my childhood.
-I did not enjoy it now as much as I did when I was thirteen and I thought the violence was funny.
-Now the comedy looked lazy with cheap gags and a plot that seem to draw inspiration from no-where aiming at not leaving any impression at all.
+Now, seeing this movie after having watched better comedies—well written and well-crafted—this movie is not going to be one of those fun memories of my childhood.
+I didn’t enjoy it as much now as I did when I was thirteen and thought the violence was funny.
+Now, the comedy seems lazy, with cheap gags and a plot that seems to draw inspiration from nowhere, aiming to leave no impression at all.

-The movie plot is about Bobby Boucher (Sandler) a socially inept, stuttering mentally challenged man who could only get work as a water boy on a university football team.
-He lives with his overprotective and looney mother, who says everything she does not like is from the devil.
+The movie’s plot is about Bobby Boucher (Sandler), a socially inept, stuttering, mentally challenged man who could only get work as a water boy on a university football team.
+He lives with his overprotective and looney mother, who says everything she doesn’t like is from the devil.

-Bobby was a regular victim of bullying and the coach of the university football team fired Bobby, for being a joke.
-Bobby then approaches the coach of another university football team, Klein for a job as their water boy and got hired.
-There when he was being bullied and picked on, Klein asked him to standup for himself and Bobby took the message to heart and tackled a player.
-Klein was shocked by this rage but loved the tackle and saw potential in Bobby as a linebacker.
+Bobby was a regular victim of bullying, and the coach of the university football team fired him for being a joke.
+Bobby then approaches the coach of another university football team, Klein, for a job as their water boy and gets hired.
+While being bullied and picked on, Klein asks him to stand up for himself, and Bobby takes the message to heart and tackles a player.
+Klein is shocked by this rage but loves the tackle and sees potential in Bobby as a linebacker.

-Bobby’s mother would not let Bobby play so he and the coach would have Bobby play and come up with the most ridiculous lies for his injuries when he gets home.
+Bobby’s mother would not let Bobby play, so he and the coach come up with the most ridiculous lies for his injuries when he gets home.

-I cannot suggest this movie to anyone, it is one of those oldies that should just stay in the past and not peep into the present.
+I cannot suggest this movie to anyone.
+It’s one of those oldies that should just stay in the past and not peep into the present.

 0 comments: